Janolan/x250-hackintosh/README.md

    9. Let it restore
 8. When done you can continue this guide...

-### Copy EFI Folder to USB
+### Copy EFI Folder to USB installer

-Copy the content of the `EFI` folder provided in my repo onto your USB flash drive `EFI` partition.
-The EFI partition is usually hidden.
+Copy the `EFI` folder provided in my repo onto your USB flash drive `CLOVER` partition.
+The partition is usually hidden.
 Use [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) to mount the EFI partition of your flash drive on your mac (it appears as a disk on the desktop once done).
 On Windows or Linux it shouldn't be hidden.

-## Install macOS
+## Installing macOS

 Install macOS by booting on the USB key.
 It takes about 30min.
 The computer will restart multiple times.
 Make sure to select `Install macOS ...` each time.
 Once installed, choose to boot from local drive in Clover boot menu.